sophiafaycurry/fsu-backend/README.md

 - [A11y Style Guide](https://a11y-style-guide.com/style-guide/section-resources.html): A helpful reference on accessibility and accessible design.
 - [Learn HTML - Full Tutorial for Beginners](https://www.youtube.com/watch?v=kUMe1FH4CHE): This is a longer and more in-depth dive into HTML by freeCodeCamp.org.
 If you're looking to really dig into HTML, this could be a good place to start.
 - [HTML in 100 Seconds](https://www.youtube.com/watch?v=ok-plXXHlWw): If you don't have time for freeCodeCamp's deep dive, this is a pretty quick one!
-- [HTML Tables](https://www.codecademy.com/resources/docs/html/tables): Walkthrough of HTML tables -->
+- [HTML Tables](https://www.codecademy.com/resources/docs/html/tables): Walkthrough of HTML tables

 <!-- #### Forms
+- [Intro to HTML Forms](https://www.w3schools.com/html/html_forms.asp): An HTML form is used to collect user input
 - [Web forms — Working with user data](https://developer.mozilla.org/en-US/docs/Learn/Forms): Start here when dealing with forms.
 This includes tutorials, guides to form controls and advanced styling for forms specifically.
 - [Form Validation](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-form-validation): An in-depth walkthrough of native validation of HTML inputs with examples. -->